 Part-time fees are one half of the standard full-time programme fees.
 If the full-time programme fee increases in the second year, then you will be required to pay one half of the increased fee.

 Since 2007, Queen Mary University of London and the China Scholarship Council (CSC) have been offering joint scholarships to Chinese students from leading universities in the People's Republic of China for doctoral study at Queen Mary.
-The School of Business and Management is delighted to be able to offer CSC scholarships for entry in September 2017.
-The closing date for applications was on 31st January 2017.
+The School of Business and Management is delighted to be able to offer CSC scholarships for entry in September 2018.
+The closing date for applications is on 31st January 2018.
 Further opportunities will be announced here.
 [Learn more]

 London Interdisciplinary Social Science (LISS) DTP studentships which are offered by the Economic and Social Research Council (ESRC) through the QMUL- King's College - Imperial College joint Doctoral Training Partnership, LISS.
 To be eligible applicants needs to meet the residential eligibility criteria.